 Partnerships – The new “P” in the 4 P’s of Marketing

-“Classic” 4 P's of Marketing
+The classic 4 P's of marketing

 The “classic” 4 P's of marketing are place, price, product, and promotion.
 By carefully integrating all these marketing strategies into a marketing mix, companies can ensure they have a visible, in-demand product or service that is competitively priced and promoted to their customers.

-- Price as an indicator of value is insufficient – Millennials and zoomers want brands to mean something and to embody their values and sentiments
+Price as an indicator of value is insufficient – Millennials and Zoomers want brands to mean something and to embody their values and sentiments.

 Positioning – With such strong experience-oriented mindset, context becomes especially important for a generation more focused on life-changing experiences than on things.